 What we don’t: Expensive; too warm for shoulder-season use.

 Arc’teryx places a premium on high performance, which shows in their baselayer collection.
 Their Rho Crew Neck Long Sleeve is tailor-made for regulating body temperature in cold weather, whether you’re moving or standing still.
 The key here is Arc’teryx’s 190-gram Torrent material, which is a step up from most polyester/elastane blends: It doesn’t stretch out of shape or retain odor, is perfectly supple and stretchy, and features a cozy brushed liner for excellent comfort and moisture management.
-What’s more, the fit is particularly flattering (not too tight, not too loose, and just the right amount of tapering), while the slight V shape in the neckline adds a nice dose of flair—more than once, we’ve received compliments when wearing this shirt out casually.
+What’s more, the fit is particularly flattering (not too tight, not too loose, and just the right amount of tapering)—more than once, we’ve received compliments when wearing this shirt out casually.

 See the Arc'teryx Rho Crew Neck LS